EmpSwarup/intuji-frontend-internship-challenge/README.md

 ## Installation/Usage

-1. Clone the repository: `git clone https://github.com/username/project.git` or download it directly.
+1. Clone the repository or download it directly.
 2. Run index.html

 Or